-Council teams are hindered by needing to contact providers to identify availability.
-The current way of working is costly and results in delayed transfer of care, which has wider implications for the NHS and results in poorer health and social care outcomes or the need for emergency care whilst a new care package is setup.
+The current way of working is costly and results in delayed transfer of care, which has wider implications for the NHS.
+It also leads to poorer health and social care outcomes or the need for emergency care while a new care package is setup.

 For local authorities

-- Removes the risk of using non-secure email to transmit sensitive client information
+- Removes risk of using non-secure email to transmit sensitive client information

-- All providers are fairly approached to offer services
+- All relevant providers are fairly approached to offer services